allyourbankarebelongtous/pleb-vpn/README.md

 what you had before, including any recurring payments scheduled or LetsEncrypt certs for BTCPay or LNBits.

-For MyNode, if you did a manual install you will have to run one command to restore your settings.
+For MyNode, if you did a manual install you will have to run some commands to restore your settings.
 See the **Updating my Node** instructions below for more details.

 **Can I still use the SSH menu for Raspiblitz, or do I have to use the WebUI?**